-The next day Close was out for 20, scored in two hours and 42 minutes.
+The next day Close was out for 20, scored in 2 hours and 42 minutes.
 He never batted for England again.

 No, it had nothing to do with those bouncers.
 The fear of bodily harm could never keep Close away from cricket.
 When struck on the head or shin while fielding at short leg, his eyes followed the ball to see whether the batsman was caught off the rebound, and would be livid if he was not.

 Brian Close faced the cold-blooded Michael Holding, and still breathed fine © Getty Images